 Projects that routinely take place within a unit for standard operational improvement efforts are not expected to go through PAPP.
-A project request should be initiated if any of the follow holds true:
+A project should be submitted through PAPP if any of the follow holds true: 2

 The impact of the project goes beyond the unit (viz., the project will affect workflows of other units or require collaboration from other units).